 105 ppm DDW ? – Just mix 0.5 l of 25 ppm Qlarivia with 1.0 liters of any other drinking water

-1996 – In Romania was started the production of Deuterium Depleted Water (DDW), for the first time in the world, using an unique Romanian patented technology.
-First customer of the Romanian DDW was the Hungarian company, HYD LLC, which used it in order to launch his brand, PREVENTA.
+1996 – Production of Deuterium Depleted Water (DDW) was started in Romania, for the first time in the world, using an unique Romanian patented technology.

-2008 – Mecro System launched QLARIVIA – a Romanian drinking water with lowest deuterium content on the market, at that time – 25ppm D/(D+H).
+2008 – QLARIVIA was launched Romania like a drinking water with lowest deuterium content on the market, at that time – 25ppm D/(D+H).

-TODAY – Qlarivia has customers in more than 52 countries.
+TODAY – QLARIVIA has customers in more than 32 countries.

-The process for creating Qlarivia has received awards and prizes at international salons of invention in Brussels, London, Geneva and Budapest.
+The technology for creating QLARIVIA has received awards and prizes at International Salons of Invention in Brussels, London, Geneva and Budapest.

 The biological effects of deuterium depleted water were studied on plants, animals, etc. and the results published in scientific papers.
 These benefits can be grouped as following: